ABnirob/ABnirob/README.md

 ## 🧠 About Me

-Data & Business Analyst with a strong foundation in Computer Science, specializing in transforming complex data into structured, decision-ready insights.
+I am a **Data & Business Analyst** with a strong foundation in **Computer Science and real-world business analytics**, specializing in transforming data into **measurable business impact**.

-Experienced in dashboard development, reporting systems, and stakeholder-driven analytics that directly influence business outcomes.
+I have hands-on experience in **dashboard development, data modeling, reporting systems, and stakeholder-driven analytics**, contributing to real growth across multiple projects.

-Currently transitioning into Data Engineering, focusing on building scalable pipelines and architectures, with a long-term vision of developing AI-driven intelligent systems.
+Currently transitioning into **Data Engineering**, I focus on building **scalable pipelines, structured data systems, and future-ready architectures**, with a long-term goal of advancing into **AI-driven Data Science**.

 ---